cap-js/cap-getting-started-tutorial/exercises/04_java_creating_services.md

 }
 ```

-The application is reloaded, open the url mentioned in the terminal in your browser and you can see the generic index.html page:
+The application is reloaded, open the url mentioned in the terminal in your browser and you can see the generic index.html page.
+If you don't find the link in the terminal output, you can also use the "Ports Preview" (press `F1 and type `Ports`) and select port `8080`.
 <br/>

 ![Endpoints](assets/services_java.png)